 In addition, our work is supported by several sub-committees and working groups with expertise in specific areas of higher education activity.

 Cathedrals Group universities play a significant role collectively in the provision and development of teacher education across the country.
 This reflects our shared foundations as teacher training colleges and the ongoing strength of our courses, research and partnerships in this field.

 As such, senior academics from across our members who lead this work, meet regularly to share learning and insight, and inform the wider policy agenda.
 Representative from the Department for Education regularly attend, both to update the group and seek informal feedback and information about the evolution of teacher education.

 The committee is proactive in developing and contributing new policies that inform the national agenda.
-The Chair of the committee is Peter Flew, Director of the School of Education at the University of Roehampton.
+The Chair of the committee is Dr Jane Chambers, Head of School of Education, St Mary's University, Twickenham.

 Cathedrals Group universities are establishing a growing reputation for the breadth, quality and impact of our research.
 Alongside this, our work on knowledge exchange - the partnerships we establish in our communities that impact civic, cultural and economic wellbeing - is increasingly recogised as being amongst some of the leading practice in the sector.

 Our Research and Enterprise Committee meets to share ideas, best practice and insights acorss these interlinked agendas.
 The group provides mutual support on work such as the Research Excellence Framwork (REF) and funding applications.